 While SSO often secures most business applications, it does not secure all applications.
 When combined with password management solutions, your company has better control over security and sharing protocols to protect the gaps left by SSO, ensuring every entry point to your business is protected.

-LastPass offers an Advanced SSO Add-On that integrates directly with the LastPass password manager and over 1,200 pre-defined mobile apps.
-Take your company security and productivity to the next level with LastPass.
+LastPass offers an Advanced SSO Add-On that integrates directly with the LastPass password manager.
+With an extensive SSO app catalog that features pre-integrated mobile apps, LastPass can take your company's security and productivity to the next level.